388th Rifle Division: Siege of Sevastopol

-During the lull in operations during the winter and spring, on March 7, 1942, Kombrig Semyon Filippovich Monakhov took over command of the division from Colonel Ovseenko.
+During the lull in operations during the winter and spring, on March 7, 1942, Kombrig Semyon Monakhov took over command of the division from Colonel Ovseenko.
 At about this time the overdue antiaircraft battalion of the division was lost at sea.
 During this period the 388th was concentrated in Defense Sector I, among landmarks familiar from the Crimean War.
 The First Turkish Redoubt on Canrobert Hill contained the command post of 1st Battalion, 782nd Regiment, which was shelled by German artillery on the night of May 23.
 Two days after this Kombrig Monakhov gave up his command; he would later command the 319th Rifle Division.
 His replacement, Col. Nikolai Aleksandrovich Shvarev, arrived from the 79th Naval Brigade on June 1, and would remain in command for the duration of the 1st formation.

 The third and final assault began on June 7.
 In general the 388th was in reserve positions backing up the 109th Rifle Division, whose commander, Maj.
 Gen. P. G. Novikov, also led Defense Sector I. The 773rd and 778th Regiments were holding the area around the village of Kamary, while the 782nd had been redeployed to the Sapun Heights.
 On the first day part of the 782nd was attacked, but held.
 By June 10 German forces had driven a wedge into the Soviet lines in the area of the Mekenzievy Mountain railway station and the nearby barracks.
 The 778th was ordered north to take part in a counterattack that followed an artillery barrage at 0800 hours on June 11.
 What followed was savage fighting at about 50m range, but the Red Army forces were outnumbered two-to-one and unable to regain the ground.